Multidialogo/multidialogo.github.io/README.md

 https://github.com/Multidialogo/teambuilding-app

 ## We are hiring!
-In Multidialogo we are hiring sofware developers for the Parma (Italy).
+In Multidialogo we are hiring sofware developers for the Parma (Italy) headquarter.
 For non-entry-level position we also offer remote working.

 ### Open positions